 Read the county's investment policy for the period.

-(Investment policies have been scanned and are posted on S:\Final Audit PDF.
-Click on the Region/County/Entity name.)
+Inspect documentation that the investment policy was filed with the Auditor of State (Investment policies filed with AOS have been scanned and are posted on S:\Final Audit PDF.
+Click on the Region/County/Entity name.).